 Concept by: Ilaria Barbieri

 Our society is becoming faster and faster, and more and more demanding.
-Within that, students seem to be every day less motivated to learn pure contents, and more in need for skills for building their life path and professional careers.
+Within that, students seem to be every day less motivated to learn pure content and more in need of skills for building their life paths and professional careers.
 At the same time, teachers often feel they lack effective tools to educate nowadays’ learners and, at the same time, to deal with nowadays’ school curricula.

 This course will guide participants in finding a “compromise” between the demands of school curricula, students’ motivations and the need to develop their competences.

 Participants will inquire how theories can be connected to real life, how knowledge is incorporated into wide competences, as well as what “competence” should mean in the educational domain.
 They will explore features, examples, pros and cons of various teaching methodologies.
 They will also get involved in many practical activities to design lessons with task-based learning, project-based learning, and the flipped classroom.
 In addition, they will get ideas on how to possibly incorporate visual resources to introduce some topics, as well as on how to assess students during the learning process with the use of rubrics.